 Like all 11+ entrance exams, the GL transfer exam is taken in the Fall prior to year 7 with most exams written in September.
-However, in light of the interruption during the 2019-2020 academic year, many schools have decided to push the date to November 2020.
+However, in light of the interruption during the 2019-2021 academic year, many schools have decided to push the date back a few weeks.
 (Please be sure to check with your individual school for more details.)

 What is GL assessment testing?

 GL Assessment testing is used by independent schools and grammar schools across the UK to assess a student’s academic skill and overall potential.
 GL assessments are typically used for the 11+ entrance exams.
 They are written in the Fall of the child’s Year 6 academic year in preparation for entrance in Year 7.
 These exams tend to use multiple choice questions across Math, English, Non Verbal Reasoning and Verbal Reasoning.

 What does GL in GL assessment stand for?

 GL stands for Grenada Learning.
 Grenada Learning bought out the previously used formative assessment provider, NFER in 2001.
 NFER, National Education Foundation for Education Research, still works in conjunction with GL as a research company.

 How do I prepare for the GL 11+ Entrance exam?